-ith requiring vaccinations as a condition of physical attendance at any premises he DDO if the organisation is a service provider, as it is unlawful under the rriminate against customers by refusing to provide them with goods, services may not be able to have the vaccine for legitimate health / medical reasons stem disorders).
-However, in the context of engaging mobile / gig economy / under the DDO unlikely apply.
+The main legal risk associated with requiring vaccinations as a condition of physical attendance at any premises is a discrimination claim under the DDO if the organisation is a service provider, as it is unlawful under the DDO for service providers to discriminate against customers by refusing to provide them with goods, services or facilities, as some individuals may not be able to have the vaccine for legitimate health / medical reasons (e.g. individuals with immune system disorders).
+However, in the context of engaging mobile / gig economy / agency workers, such legal risks under the DDO unlikely apply.